Helmholtz-HiRSE/helmholtz-hirse.github.io/README.md

     bundle install

-As an alternative of installing dependencies on your system you can use the jekyll docker image
+As an alternative of installing dependencies on your system, you can use the jekyll docker image

     docker pull jekyll/jekyll